 Sarah Long has lived in St. Mary’s County all of her life.
 Brought up to believe that children are a blessing from God who should be nurtured and cared for in a loving environment, she has worked with children as far back as she can remember.
 She maintains a warm relationship with children she cared for many years ago.
 After attending the College of Southern Maryland where she earned an Early Childhood Certificate, she began working at Creative Beginnings in 2002.
 Sarah has decided to further her education and is currently pursuing a degree in Early Childhood Education.
 She has a twin sister and is devoted to her two nephews and niece.
 Sarah is active in the community as an election judge, enjoys writing, playing piano, scrapbooking and being an active member of her church.

 Lindsey Bush began teaching at Creative Beginnings in the summer of 2016 as part of her College of Southern Maryland internship.
 We were so very impressed with her teaching skills and her innate ability that we hired her as a full time teacher.
-A busy mother of three, Lindsey worked for five years as a family child care provider developing her teaching abilities.
+A busy mother of four, Lindsey worked for five years as a family child care provider developing her teaching abilities.
 During these years, she became skillful at planning activities, developing good relationships with parents and capably directing a group of children.
 Lindsey is an energetic caregiver and an experienced teacher.
 She has completed her AA in Early Childhood Development and is working towards obtaining her BA degree.

 As a navy wife, Wanda Barr worked in the child care field as coordinator, site-supervisor, home monitor/trainer, teacher, and director in California and Hawaii before settling in St. Mary’s County.
 With an AA degree in Early Childhood Education, Wanda was a welcome addition to the Creative Beginnings staff in 1995.
 She has worked most of that time as our three/four-year-old teacher where she has prepared countless children for kindergarten.
 Wanda loves being outside, especially in her pool or riding behind her husband on his motorcycle.
 She also enjoys visiting her grown daughter in North Carolina.